alzz-26/WardhaMetroFLow/README.md

 An AI-powered metro simulation for the city of Wardha.
 It offers two views: Passenger View to plan routes and get smart suggestions, and Admin View to monitor traffic, manage stations, and analyze predictions (helping visualize a smarter transit future).

-# WardhaMetroFlow 🚇

-WardhaMetroAI is an AI-powered metro simulation project built for the city of Wardha.
 It offers two interactive views:

 - **Passenger View**: Plan metro routes, get real-time smart suggestions, and estimate arrival times.
 - **Admin View**: Monitor metro traffic, manage stations, and analyze trends using predictive AI models.